ncme/c25519/README.md

 J. Bernstein's Curve25519[^1] Diffie-Hellman function, and of the Ed25519 signature system[^2].
 Furthermore it includes transformations between the birationally equivalent curves Wei25519, Curve25519 and Ed25519.
+These transformations are used by an implementation on ECDSA that performs operations on the Ed25519 curve.

 The memory consumption is low enough that they could be reasonably considered for most microcontroller